 Finding ways to follow through on ideas and tasks that we feel are going to help our athletes can be one of the toughest tasks as a leader.
-Softball leadership and maintaining consistency in the program implementation can be difficult as the season progresses.
+Softball coaching leadership and maintaining consistency in the program implementation can be difficult as the season progresses.

-Softball Leadership and Tracking
+Softball Coaching Leadership Tracking

-- designing a checking system that will let you know at a glance where your progress is and how you have maintained the consistency in the completion of the program.
+- designing a checking system that will let you know at a glance where your progress is and how you have maintained the consistency in the completion of the softball program.

 - solicit feedback through continuous dialogue with parents and athletes on the effectiveness and usefulness of the initiative

 The Implementation of this plan could include the following steps: